Marsupilami (1993 TV series): Marsupilami

+Sebastian

 Sebastian (main character voiced by Samuel E. Wright) from The Little Mermaid is a segment which takes place in various locations out of the sea after the end of the events of The Little Mermaid, Ariel has become human, married Prince Eric, moved onto land, and almost never has any time to drop by and visit her old friends in the ocean.
 Flounder and Scuttle have also moved on with their lives now that their best friend Ariel is living away on land.
 Sebastian has some new adventures, with some of them having him outwit Chef Louie (voiced by René Auberjonois).
 The events in this segment seem to show that both Sebastian and Louie moved away from the coastal area where The Little Mermaid took place, even though they both returned in the second film, though deliberate anachronisms were made as modern-day locations and objects are seen throughout the segment for the sake of comedy.